 Don’t want to live in a city center?
-Rent outside of major towns costs around $500/month and even lower.
-Keep in mind that the typical Spanish home is small compared to homes in the U.S. So you may want to rent a larger place.
+Rent for a house outside of major towns is USD$550-$680/month and can be even lower.
+Keep in mind that the typical Spanish home is small compared to homes in the USA, so you may want to rent a larger place.

-Spanish Food Prices
+Food Prices in Spain

-If you’re used to paying U.S. prices, you’ll find that the cost of groceries and eating out in Spain is very affordable.
+If you’re used to paying U.S. prices, you’ll find that the price of groceries and eating out in Spain is very affordable.
 With the warm climate, the country grows lots of fresh produce, so if you eat fresh foods, your grocery bills will be quite low.

-As for dining out, a lunchtime meal at a decent restaurant will cost you about $10-$12.
-At a fast food joint, you’ll pay an average cost of $6-$8, as you would in the U.S.
+Eating out in Spain isn’t expensive when compared to the U.S., Australia or most western European countries.
+A lunchtime meal at a decent restaurant will cost you about USD$10.90-$13.30.
+At a fast-food joint, you’ll pay an average cost of USD$7.38-$9.02, about what you would in the U.S.

-Expat Entertainment in Spain
+Transportation Costs in Spain

 Healthcare Costs for Expats in Spain